MicrosoftDocs/Viva/Viva/goals/teams-provisioning.md

     1. Any groups that are added to a team will also get added to the organization.

 4. **What happens when I add groups with users who do not have a license to access Viva Goals?**
-    1. If you add a group that contains a subset of members who don't have a license to access Viva Goals, those users won't be able to sign in to Viva Goals and hence won't be able to gain access to the teams.
+    1. If a user adds a group that contains a subset of members who do not have a license to access Viva Goals, those users will not be able to log in to Viva Goals and will not be able to gain access to the teams.

 5. **What happens when I remove a group from a team?**
     1. If a user adds a group that contains a subset of members who do not have a license to access Viva Goals, those users will not be able to log in to Viva Goals and will not be able to gain access to the teams.